Tea Leaf Green: Lineup changes

 In late 2007, less than two months after Chambers's exit, Tea Leaf Green introduced Reed Mathis, of Jacob Fred Jazz Odyssey (JFJO), as its new bass player.
 Mathis had previously performed with the Jacob Fred Jazz Odyssey, which he helped form in 1994.
 Mathis played his first show with Tea Leaf Green on December 7, 2007, in Santa Cruz, California.
-In January 2008, Tea Leaf Green entered a Richmond, Virginia recording studio with producer David Lowery, taking one week to cut a fifth album, Raise Up the Tent which was released in summer, 2008.
-The album opens with a Chambers-inspired funk bass on "Let Us Go", features two Clark compositions ("Borrowed Time" and "Stick to the Shallows").
+In January 2008, the band spent a week in a Richmond, Virginia recording studio with producer David Lowery to record Raise Up the Tent, which was released in summer 2008.
+The album opens with a Chambers-inspired funk bass on "Let Us Go", and features two Clark compositions ("Borrowed Time" and "Stick to the Shallows").

-In 2008, the band played its first show overseas as part of the Jam in the 'Dam Music Fest in Amsterdam.
-Garrod, Clark, and Rager also pursued side projects around San Francisco.
-Because of prior obligations to Jacob Fred Jazz Odyssey, Mathis missed a handful of gigs with in 2008.
+In 2008, the band played its first show overseas as part of the Jam in the Dam Music Fest in Amsterdam.
+At the same time, Garrod, Clark, and Rager also pursued side projects around San Francisco.
+Because of prior obligations to Jacob Fred Jazz Odyssey, Mathis missed a handful of gigs with Tea Leaf Green in 2008.
 Steve Adams of Animal Liberation Orchestra substituted on bass for those shows in which Mathis was otherwise obliged.
 Near the end of the year, Mathis announced publicly that he was departing Jacob Fred Jazz Odyssey to commit more time to Tea Leaf Green.
 The group reprised its role on Jam Cruise in 2009, playing on the seventh edition of the event.

-In the winter of 2011, Cochrane McMillan was added as a permanent member of the group.
+In 2010, the band released the album, Looking West.

-In an interview with The Waster, Trevor Garrod announced the fifth addition to the band, percussionist Cochrane McMillan, and a spring 2011 release of the studio album, Radio Tragedy.
+In an early 2011 interview with The Waster, Trevor Garrod announced the fifth addition to the band, percussionist Cochrane McMillan, and a spring 2011 release of the studio album, Radio Tragedy.
 They released another studio album, In The Wake, in 2013.

 On August 16, 2016, it was announced that bassist Reed Mathis would be leaving Tea Leaf Green to focus on his other projects.
 He was replaced by Eric DiBerardino.
 DiBerardino had previously filled in for Mathis at select performances.

+In 2020, the band released an album titled Destination Bound.